rust-unofficial/patterns/intro.md

 When developing programs, we have to solve many problems.
 A program can be viewed as a solution to a problem.
-It can also be viewed as a collection of solutions to many different problems.
+It can also be viewed as a collection of solutions to many problems.
 All of these solutions work together to solve a bigger problem.

 ## Design patterns in Rust